rixtech/vibvag/README.md

 How to:
-1. git clone this repo
+1. Git clone this repo
    $ git clone https://github.com/rixtech/vibvag

-2. set environment variables (or source from file)
+2. Set environment variables (or source from file)
    $ source aws-credentials

    * aws-credentials file looks like